swharden/AVR-projects/ATTiny2313 2015-01-01 USART serial/readme.md

 # Serial TX (USART) on an ATTiny2313 (ATTiny2313A)
 Simple-case example how to get the AVR to send some data to a PC (in my case, via a FT232 breakout board / USB serial port).
 See [main.c](main.c) for full code. _Tip: don't forget to set and ensure your F_CPU is accurate, as UBRR depends on it._

+> for ideas on how to handle TX (by polling or interrupt-driven), check the ATMega328 USART examples one folder up...

 ###Determining UBRR
 ```C
 #define USART_BAUDRATE 4800